 Evidence of Citizenship

-Evidence of citizenship is applying for an Australian Citizenship Certificate.
+Evidence of Citizenship means obtaining an Australian Citizenship Certificate

 Why apply for an Australian Citizenship Certificate?